Mekong Delta: Funan and Chenla period

 A statue of the Hindu god Vishnu found at Óc Eo (6–7th century AD).

 The Mekong Delta was likely inhabited long since prehistory with the civilizations of Funan and Chenla maintaining a presence in the Mekong Delta for centuries.
 Archaeological discoveries at Óc Eo and other Funanese sites show that the area was an important part of the Funan civilization, bustling with trading ports and canals as early as in the first century AD and extensive human settlement in the region may have gone as far back as the 4th century BC.
 While there is no clear consensus on the ethnic makeup of those living in the region during the Funan, archaeologists suggest that they may have had connections to Austroasiatic people.
 Khmer inscriptions appear during the Chenla period.

 Angkor Borei is a site in the Mekong Delta that existed between 400 BC-500 AD.
 This site had extensive maritime trade networks throughout Southeast Asia and with India, and is believed to have possibly been the ancient capital to the civilization of Funan.

 Champa incursions

 In the early 15th century, Champa began mounting several incursions in the Mekong Delta.
 The declining Kingdom of Cambodia asked the Chinese Ming Empire for intervention in 1408 and 1414.
-Despite that, in 1421 Indravarman VI of Champa seized and annexed the eastern part of the Mekong Delta, including the marketplace town of Biên Hòa.
-He installed a statue of Tribhuvanākrānta (Visnu) there to mark the southern most extent of Champa.
+Despite that, in 1421 Indravarman VI of Champa commemorated his victory over the Khmer and installed a statue of Tribhuvanākrānta (Visnu) in Bien Hoa.
 In 1757, Vietnamese lords had acquired control of Cà Mau.
 By the 1860s, French colonists had established control over the Mekong Delta and established the colony of French Cochinchina.